Padua Italy - Enchantment Awaits

-Padua (Padova in Italian) is a prosperous place with a charming old town, lovely parks and some great cafes and restaurants.
-It really is a shame that so few tourists ever discover this gem and those that do only seem to visit the incredible Scrovegni chapel.
-More on that coming up
+Padua (Padova in Italian) is a prosperous place with a charming old town, lovely parks, and some great cafes and restaurants.
+It really is a shame that so few tourists ever discover this gem, and those that do only seem to visit the incredible Scrovegni chapel.
+More on that coming up.

 There is only one hotel that I can recommend, it is the

-The Belludi is a small family run hotel right in the heart of Padova.
+Hotel Belludi.
+The Belludi is a small, family-run hotel right in the heart of Padova.
 Everything about the hotel is excellent, and the price is very reasonable too.

 If you can't get into the Belludi then the Hotel Giotto is a great alternative.